Risk assessment for designers of intruder alarms

 The security and insurance industries use the term ‘risk assessment’ for the new European systems standard EN 50131-1 (or the British equivalent PD6662), which lays down a structured risk assessment procedure for designers of intruder alarm systems.

 A properly completed risk assessment will lead to an appropriately designed and graded system.
 When designing a confirmable alarm system, insurers expect alarm installers to take into account the need to detect intruders before they reach the target, as well as the need to have confirmation of detection.

-One of the most significant issues within the new EN standard is evaluating the risk associated with the premises and determining a grade of system which will be directly proportional to the insurance value of the property and it’s contents.
-Once the grade of a property has been determined, it will define the extent of it’s alarm system, the type of remote signalling (alarm monitoring) used and the system’s tamper security (ie. the method used to protect an intruder alarm system against deliberate interference).
+One of the most significant issues within the new EN standard is evaluating the risk associated with the premises and determining a grade of a system that will be directly proportional to the insurance value of the property and its contents.
+Once the grade of a property has been determined, it will define the extent of its alarm system, the type of remote signaling (alarm monitoring) used, and the system’s tamper security (ie. the method used to protect an intruder alarm system against deliberate interference).

 |Alarm Grade||Level of Risk||Type of Premises||Insurance Approval||Notification Options|